Is Channel Estimation Necessary to Select Phase-Shifts for RIS-Assisted Massive MIMO?: Uplink Spectral Efficiency

 In the following sections, we will propose different RIS configurations leading to different channel estimation and RIS phase-shift selection methods, and uplink SEs.
-The considered three different RIS configurations are depicted in Fig.~\ref{fig:channel_estimation_schemes} for given long-term channel statistics that are the same throughout many coherence blocks.
+The considered two different RIS configurations are depicted in Fig.~\ref{fig:channel_estimation_schemes} for given long-term channel statistics that are the same throughout many coherence blocks.
 When the same color is used for different sub-blocks in this figure, it is understood that the RISs adopt the same phase-shift configuration.
-For the short-term RIS configuration with a single training stage, in the pilot transmission phase, a predefined orthogonal phase-shift structure is adopted for the RISs whose details will be provided in the next section.
+For the short-term RIS configuration, in the pilot transmission phase, a predefined orthogonal phase-shift structure is adopted for the RISs whose details will be provided in the next section.
 Based on received pilot signals, the individual BS-RIS-UE and direct BS-UE channels are estimated and then used in the RIS phase-shift design.
 RIS phase-shifts are reconfigured in the data transmission phase based on small-scale fading.
 For the second scheme, the channel statistics are utilized to configure the RIS phase-shifts, and, hence throughout the communication, the same configuration is adopted.
 Using the received pilot signals, the overall UE-BS channels are estimated.
 For this scheme, the estimated channels are not used for RIS configuration.
-In an aim to benefit from these two methods, we also propose a third RIS configuration that is based on two-stage channel estimation.
-In this short-term configuration, the structured phase-shifts are used in the first training stage and then the individual channels are estimated as done in the first RIS configuration.
-These estimates are used to select a new phase-shift configuration in the second training stage.
-Then, the overall channel is estimated and this configuration is continued to be used in the data transmission.
-The main motivation behind the two-stage channel estimation is as follows.
-The first set of received pilot signals is exploited to estimate the individual paths and select the RIS phase-shifts to maximize the signal strength.
-Then using the updated phase-shifts, the SNR is improved and the corresponding overall channel is estimated with less training overhead to select the receive combining vectors.
+Note that Fig.~2 is just for visualization purpose and the length of pilot and data blocks can differ for both RIS configurations.